buzzm/WebF/README.md

 a dict that will be sent to the client.

 Functions can have zero more arguments.
-Unlike traditional functions, there are only arguments in the framework `args` and `fargs`.
+Unlike traditional functions, there are only 2 HTTP arguments in the framework `args` and `fargs`.
 The latter is framework arguments which we'll cover later.  `args` is simply a JSON string that itself carries all the "real" arguments.
 This provides a standard, easily externalizable format to supply arguments of any type